Ornate shrew: Behavior and ecology

 The breeding period of the ornate shrew starts in late February and ends in late September or October.
 Shrews of similar size have a gestation period around 21 days, but no definitive information on the ornate shrew is available.

 A litter can consist of 4 to 6 baby shrews which are expected to live for about 12 months.
 They do not hibernate however some species can enter a state of inactivity in harsh situations such as extreme cold.
 Their small size means they have a quick metabolism and lose heat quickly.
 This is why they often have problems maintaining their body temperature, especially in colder environments.
 Their short life expectancy leads to a high annual turnover rate.
 Shrews need to eat at least 24 insects per day especially during colder seasons when a large portion of their energy goes towards staying warm.

 The ornate shrew primarily occupies areas of dense vegetation, which it needs for shelter from predators and places for nesting.
-Habitat destruction is the biggest threat to the ornate shew population.
+Habitat destruction is the biggest threat to the ornate shew population, as much of their wetland terrain has been impacted by invasive plants and repurposing from humans for agriculture.

 Ornate shrews are active at both night and day but are mostly nocturnal during breeding season during spring to late summer.
 Typically, ornate shrews are not aggressive towards each other unless under stressful circumstances.
 In studies, mature shrews have been shown to become antagonistic when food and water supplies are low.
 Observations of interactions between male and female ornate shrews' behavioral structure is female dominant.

 Human interactions

 Conservation status

 The International Union for Conservation of Nature and Natural Resources (IUCN) lists the conservation status of the ornate shrew as "Least Concern".
 The rationale cited is the broad geographic range of distribution and a population stable enough that listing the animal as threatened would not be appropriate.
-However, they note that geographically restricted groups on the Baja Peninsula may be vulnerable due to habitat loss from human activity and other environmental stresses.
+However, they note that geographically restricted groups on the Baja California Peninsula may be vulnerable due to habitat loss from human activity and other environmental stresses.

 There was a small effort to save the shrew in 1988, but the U.S Fish and Wildlife Service did not take action as the habitats for shrews were destroyed.
-It took until 2002 for the shrew to be recognized as endangered.
+It took until 2002 for the shrew to be recognized as endangered by the aforementioned federal agency.

 The tule shrew, a subspecies of the ornate shrew, is recently extinct.
 The Government of Mexico has enacted special legal protections for ornate shrews.
 There are protected areas in both Mexico and the United States where ornate shrews are found.
-Another subspecies, the Catalina shrew (S. ornatus willetti) was photographed in 2020 after not being seen for 15 years.
+After efforts beginning in 2016 with 200,000 photos taken and up to 1,500 camera traps, another subspecies, the Catalina shrew (S. ornatus willetti) was photographed in 2020 after not being seen for 15 years.